xaptronic/ain/readme.md

  * hostname - defaults to require('os').hostname()
  * port - defaults to 514
  * transport - defaults to 'UDP', can also be 'file'
+ * messageComposer - a custom function to compose syslog messages

 All of these are optional.
 If you provide a `hostname` transport is automatically set to UDP